Shane Steichen triples down on fourth down as Colts beat Buccaneers 27-20

 Tampa Bay used half of the first quarter to drive downfield to the one-yard line as receiver Mike Evans elevated to snag a 19-yard reception.
 The Buccaneers (4-6) ultimately retreated to the four-yard line and settled to kick a 21-yard chip shot to take a 3-0 lead.

-Colts quarterback Gardner Minshew fed Josh Downs, Michael Pittman Jr and Alec Pierce on short routes to move the sticks on the Colts first drive.
+Colts quarterback Gardner Minshew fed Josh Downs, Alec Pierce and Pittman on short routes to move the sticks on the Colts first drive.
 Taylor positioned the offense inside the red zone on his first touch with a carry for nine yards to ultimately set up a 46-yard field goal for kicker Matt Gay to tie the game 3-3.

 Indianapolis’ recent call-up Ronnie Harrison picked off Bucs QB Baker Mayfield at midfield just two plays into the Bucs second drive.
 The Colts signed Harrison from the practice squad Tuesday with the open roster spot and made an immediate impact on his fourth snap.
 The Colts cashed in off the takeaway after Minshew used play action to find Pittman wide open across the middle for a 17-yard gain, then Jonathan Taylor forced missed tackles for a 17-yard run to set up first-&-goal.
 On the next play, Taylor spinned his way into the blue turf to give the Colts a 10-3 lead at the end of the first quarter.